CalciumSelenide/EmbeddedPython/README.md

 # MicroPython
-A repository of MicroPython projects
+A repository of information on MicroPython Projects I am working on/a part of.

 https://github.com/tuupola/micropython-mpu9250